 - Best Practices for Managing Payroll

 Note: To learn how the Payments Received by Clinician report is calculated, please see this guide: Payments Received by Clinician: How the report is calculated.

 Many group practices successfully calculate their payroll in SimplePractice using the Payments Received by Clinician Report.
-You can access this report by navigating to Insights from your Calendar homepage, and then clicking Payments Received by Clinician under Performance Reports.
+You can access this report by navigating to Reports from your Calendar homepage, and then clicking Payments Received by Clinician under Performance Reports.